sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ### Fear of Being Embarrassed

-Through the pilot, some teams expressed concerns around usefulness of sharing information between departments, fear of causing embarrassment to themselves of their department, and questioning the document classification of those assessments as well as the legal aspects of sharing.
+Through the pilot, some teams expressed concerns around usefulness of sharing information between departments, fear of causing embarrassment to themselves or their department, and questioning the document classification of those assessments as well as the legal aspects of sharing.

 The pilot was able to demonstrate that other departments, especially smaller ones that do not have the same capacity as ESDC, were pleased to have ESDC's assessments shared, that no embarrassment occurred, and that only Unclassified documents were shared with the legal cover from ESDC's Legal Services.
 Even with a limited number of assessments shared, the feedback has been overwhelmingly positive from the wider GC community.